 \subsection{Online Policy Optimization}

-Having obtained the final rewards of each response, we use the policy optimization algorithm GRPO\footnote{Here, we adopt GRPO instead of Proximal Policy Optimization (PPO) \cite{DBLP:journals/corr/SchulmanWDRK17}, because PPO needs an\, additional\, critic\, model\, to\, evaluate\, policy\, performance.} \cite{DBLP:journals/corr/abs-2402-03300,DBLP:journals/corr/abs-2501-12948} to optimize \ours{}, incentivizing rational evidence extraction capability in it via reinforcement learning.
-Specifically, for each input question $q$, GRPO first samples a group of responses $\mathcal{Y} = \{y_1, y_2, ..., y_G\}$, where $G$ is the group size and each response consists of the rationale $r$, rational evidence $e$, and three outputs $o_r$, $o_e$, and $o_f$ (\S\ref{sec:obtain}).
-Subsequently, GRPO evaluates these responses based on the verifiable reward functions (\S\ref{sec:modeling}) and obtains final rewards for each response $\mathcal{R} = \{R_1, R_2, ..., R_G\}$, where we omit the superscript ``${final}$'' for brevity.
-Different from PPO \cite{DBLP:journals/corr/SchulmanWDRK17}, GRPO directly compares the final rewards of candidate responses within the same group without needing an additional critic model.
-The advantage of the $i$-th response is determined through normalizing its reward $R_i$ using the mean and the standard deviation of rewards $\mathcal{R}$, which can be formulated as follows:
+Having obtained the final rewards for each response, we optimize \ours{} using the policy optimization algorithm GRPO~\cite{DBLP:journals/corr/abs-2402-03300,DBLP:journals/corr/abs-2501-12948}, thereby incentivizing rational evidence extraction capability in it via reinforcement learning.
+Specifically, for each input question $q$, GRPO first samples a group of responses $\mathcal{Y} = \{y_1, y_2, ..., y_G\}$, where $G$ is the group size, and each response comprises the rationale $r$, rational evidence $e$, and three conditional outputs $o_r$, $o_e$, and $o_f$ (\S\ref{sec:obtain}).
+Subsequently, GRPO evaluates these responses using the verifiable reward functions (\S\ref{sec:modeling}) and obtains final rewards for each response, denoted as $\mathcal{R} = \{R_1, R_2, ..., R_G\}$, where we omit the superscript ``${final}$'' for brevity.
+Unlike PPO \cite{DBLP:journals/corr/SchulmanWDRK17}, GRPO directly compares the final rewards of candidate responses within the same group without requiring an additional critic model.
+The advantage of the $i$-th response is determined by normalizing its reward $R_i$ using the mean and the standard deviation of rewards in $\mathcal{R}$, which can be formulated as follows: